MaxVidgof/resource-analytics/README2.md

 The upload section allows you to load an event log.
 A default log (PurchasingExample) is used if no file is selected.

 To use your own event log:
-1. Uncomment the line '''#RUN python3 unlock.py''' in the Dockerfile.
+1. Uncomment the line `#RUN python3 unlock.py` in the Dockerfile.
 2. Rebuild and re-run the container.

 ---